 Aire de Jeux de l’Eglise

 What do you know, you’ve arrived at your first playground, the Aire de Jeux de l’Eglise, on Place du Commissaire Chesney!
 This playground is one of our favourites and we come here often after a Saturday morning visit to Sallanches’ market or a visit to Le Centre de la Nature Montagnarde.
-It is currently having a bit of a face-lift, but there is still plenty that is accessible for all ages.
 There is a public WC in the small car park opposite.

 La Place St Jacques